 What is total cholesterol?

-Total cholesterol is the sum of your blood’s cholesterol content.
+Total cholesterol is the sum of your blood’s different types of cholesterol.

 What is a cholesterol test (also known as a lipid profile)?